Commercial van driver

 You may apply for operating authority and a DOT number even if you don't have a truck.
 However, to be issued authority, you'll need to have a truck.
 The reasoning is that you have to show proof of the correct insurance policy before the FMCSA can activate your operating authority.

-If you want to obtain trucking authority for your business, contact a CoverWallet agent to get a insurance coverage to meet your needs and FMCSA standards.
-You can reach us online or by calling (646) 844-9933.
+If you want to obtain trucking authority for your business, you can reach us online or by calling (646) 844-9933.

 Subscribe to stay up to date with all the business tips.